carter293/Carter-Querio-notebook/thoughts/shared/research/2025-12-28-llm-assistant-integration-architecture.md

 No existing research documents found related to LLM integration.
 This is the first exploration of AI assistant features for this notebook application.

+## Implementation Documents

+**All open questions have been resolved.
+See the following documents for implementation details:**

+1. **Decisions Summary** - `thoughts/shared/plans/2025-12-29-llm-integration-decisions-summary.md`
+   - Quick reference for all key decisions
+   - Executive summary of choices and rationale
+   - Dependencies and environment setup

+2. **Implementation Plan** - `thoughts/shared/plans/2025-12-29-llm-assistant-implementation-plan.md`
+   - Complete step-by-step implementation guide
+   - Full code examples for all phases
+   - Testing checklist and deployment notes

+3. **Architecture Diagram** - `thoughts/shared/plans/2025-12-29-llm-architecture-diagram.md`
+   - Visual system architecture
+   - Message flow diagrams
+   - Concurrency protection patterns
+   - Output preview strategy

 ## Next Steps

-1. **Phase 1: Fix Concurrency Issues (Prerequisite)**
+**READY TO IMPLEMENT** - All design decisions finalized.

+Start with Phase 1 (Week 1): Concurrency Foundation
-   - Add notebook-level lock to Notebook model
+1. Add notebook-level lock to Notebook model
+2. Create locked operations module
-   - Refactor all mutation endpoints to use locks
+3. Refactor all mutation endpoints to use locks
-   - Implement atomic file saves
+4. Implement atomic file saves
-   - Coordinate scheduler with notebook lock
+5. Coordinate scheduler with notebook lock
-   - Add optimistic locking with revision checks

-2. **Phase 2: Design LLM Tool Interface**
-   - Define tool schemas (create_cell, update_cell, run_cell, delete_cell, get_notebook_state)
-   - Implement locked tool execution functions
-   - Add tool execution tests

-3. **Phase 3: Choose Streaming Strategy**
-   - Evaluate: Vercel AI SDK vs SSE vs WebSocket
-   - Prototype chosen approach
-   - Implement chat endpoint

-4. **Phase 4: Frontend Integration**
-   - Build ChatPanel component
-   - Handle streaming responses
-   - Display tool executions in UI
-   - Synchronize with existing WebSocket updates

-5. **Phase 5: Advanced Features**
-   - LLM context management (include cell outputs, errors)
-   - Conflict resolution UI
-   - Tool approval workflow for sensitive operations
-   - Multi-turn conversation with notebook state awareness
+6. Write concurrency tests

+See implementation plan for complete roadmap.